xmos/sw_usb_audio/doc/sw_ep0.rst

 Audio Buffering Scheme
 ~~~~~~~~~~~~~~~~~~~~~~~

-Both audio and MIDI use a similar buffering scheme for USB data.
 This scheme is executed by co-operation between the buffering
 core, the decouple core and the XUD library.